rforbiodatascience24/group_07_project/README.md

 Multiple regression models

-Heterochronic expression

-Phyloontogenetic categories:

-(i) human neoteny–expression changes occurred on the human lineage, and
-    human expression corresponds to that in younger chimpanzees

-(ii) human acceleration–expression changes occurred on the human
-     lineage, and human expression corresponds to that in older chimpanzees

-(iii) chimpanzee neoteny

-(iv) chimpanzee acceleration
+Heterochronic expression test - used to compare gene expression trajectories to to classify genes based on the relative timing of expression across species
+- neotony: species 1 expression curve fits better with a significant positive age shift when compared to species 2
+- acceleration: gene expression changes occur faster or earlier in species 1 compared to species 2

 # Madeline's Notes on Research Paper